Strawberry Cake

 Baking

-Bake in the oven for about 35 minutes, or until a toothpick comes off clean when inserted in the cake.
+Bake the prepared pans in the oven for about 35 minutes, or until a toothpick comes off clean when inserted in the cake.

 Let the cakes cool down for about 10 minutes, then flip onto a wire rack, or tray to cool down completely before assembling the cake.